Scrapbook Titles and Sayings, Retired Life

 or only bread and pickles for a week

-and hoard pens and pencils and beer nuts and things in boxes.
+And hoard pens and pencils and beer nuts and things in boxes.

 But now we must have clothes that keep us dry